altocodenl/tagaway/readme.md

          - Uploading state: button for starting new upload and button for starting tagging state.
          - Tagging state: input with button to add tags, also dropdown to select existing tags to add to current upload.
 - Other
-   - Update stats when there are extraneous files.
-   - Remove parse error critical notification
    - Move altocode.nl blog
    - Investigate & fix session issue.
 - Share & manage